 What is Safe Place?

-Our Safe Place initiative is a simple way for organisations to provide information and signposting to anyone affected by domestic abuse
+The Safe Place initiative is a simple way for organisations to provide information and signposting for anyone affected by domestic abuse.

 Join us, become a Safe Place and help us raise awareness about domestic abuse and the range of support services available.